csillag/person-lister/README.md

 which you can upload to any static HTML server.
 (Unfortunately, opening it using the `file://` protocol still won't work, because of the browsers' cross origin security policies.)

+## Technical details

+See the `design.md` file for more details about the technology behind this project.